FusionAuth/fusionauth-site/DocsDevREADME.md

   - Markdown syntax will not render inside of a block inside of an expression.
 You must use html there.
   - Content passed in the `<slot></slot>` of a component will be passed as rendered markdown.
   - you may need to coerce a prop into a boolean to use as a conditional for an expression.
 Such as `{!!props.message && <span>{props.message}</span>}`;
 - JSON files are their own content collection in astro.
-You cn reference these using the [JSON component](astro/src/components/JSON.astro)
+You can reference these using the [JSON component](astro/src/components/JSON.astro)
 - We have an alias mapped in [tsconfig](astro/tsconfig.json) that allows you to use absolute references from 'src'.
 Otherwise, imports must use relative paths.
--
 - If a doc pulls code from an example application, use the [RemoteContent](astro/src/components/RemoteContent.astro).
 You can also pull sections with tags: `<RemoteContent url="https://raw.githubusercontent.com/FusionAuth/fusionauth-react-sdk/main/README.md" tags="forDocSite" />`

 ### For API docs